bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 To do this, we will be using a combination of acommand called `nohup` and the background command `&`.
 The `nohup` command will tell the server to not stop a command on "hangup" (i.e. when disconnecting from the server), and the `&` command will tell the server to run the process in the background so we can do other stuff in the meantime (like log out from the server).
 To run a command using `nohup` and `&`, simply put `nohup` in front of the command, and `&` at the end of the command.
 The output of your command will be saved to a file called `nohup.out`.
-> For example, the command `fastqc sample.fastq` would become `nohup fastqc sample.fastq &`
+> For example, the command `fastqc sample.fastq` would become `nohup fastqc sample.fastq &`.
+> Note that if you are working on your own computer, the nohup'ed command will still stop if you turn off your computer.

+Remember to reactivate the `Assembly` enviroment before assembling!

 ```
 canu -p canu -d MycOvi_Canu genomeSize=1.1m maxThreads=4 -nanopore MycOvi_Nano.fastq
 ```
-> `-p` determines the prefix (so in our case all outputfiles will start with "canu"); `-p` sets the name of the output directory
+> `-p` determines the prefix (so in our case all outputfiles will start with "canu"); `-d` sets the name of the output directory

 We can now find the assembly in `MycOvi_Canu/canu.contigs.fasta`.